commercetools/commercetools-postman-collection/GettingStarted.md

 - **Authorization** - Use "Obtain access token" to get an authentication token.
 This is required for using the endpoints in the **Project** folder.
 - **Project** - Ready to use, explore the endpoints.

-# Setting up an environment via commercetools API client
+## Set up an environment via commercetools API client

 An environment is a set of variables that you can use in your Postman queries.
 It can be generated and downloaded from the Merchant Center using the API Client to match your project: